vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 </pre>

-Download and setup the Transformer models, and build the application package.
+Download and set up the Transformer models, and build the application package.
 This can take some time as the two BERT-based models are around 100Mb each.
 The quick start uses quantized model versions.